Estimated reading time: 6 minutes

 The Skeptical Narrative of Home Before Dark

-Whenever I begin reading a novel with supernatural or ghost-centred elements, I feel a sense of tension is always automatically lost when I know for a fact whether or not the supernatural is real.
+Whenever I begin reading a novel with supernatural or ghost-centered elements, I feel a sense of tension is always automatically lost when I know for a fact whether or not the supernatural is real.
 In other words, if I am informed the paranormal is part of the world I am exploring in a book, then I am no longer surprised or even affected by it for its normalcy.

 What initially attracted me to this novel is how Sager played up the idea of not knowing whether the supernatural actually has a reasonable explanation or not, and I was quite glad to see he delivered on this initial promise throughout the rest of the story.